Superconvergence of Online Optimization for Model Predictive Control: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{odel} predictive control (MPC), also known as receding horizon control or moving horizon control, is a central paradigm of modern engineering.
 It meets the specialized~control needs of power plants and petroleum refineries, and has now been widely used in industrial areas such as food processing, automotive transportation, metallurgy, and artificial intelligence (AI).
-We refer to \cite{Richalet1978Model, Bellingham2002Receding, Bhattacharya2002Nonlinear, Franz2002Applied, Dunbar2012Distributed} for other industrial applications of MPC and \cite{Garcia1989Model, Mayne2000Constrained, Qin2003survey, Rao2003Constrained, Kwon2005Receding} for brief surveys.
+We refer to \cite{Broeck2011model, Dunbar2012Distributed, Kraus2013Moving} for recent applications of MPC.

-A simplified version of nonlinear MPC, which excludes the inequality constraints (that could nonetheless be approximated by penalty in this framework), aims to solve the following discrete-time, equality-constrained, nonlinear dynamic programming (NLDP), $\P_{0:N}(\bd)$:
+A simplified version of nonlinear MPC, which excludes~the inequality constraints (that could be studied by generalizing the proposed framework with more involved analysis, e.g. \cite{Xu2019Exponentially}), aims to solve the following discrete-time, equality-constrained, nonlinear dynamic programming (NLDP), $\P_{0:N}(\bd)$: